nszumowski/game-night-manager/README.md

 - [ ] Update stored game data from BGG API if changed during a search or import
 - [ ] Profile - Update/Forgot Password functionality
 - [ ] Emails for friend requests and game night invitations
-- [ ] Games - Pull number of players and playtime from BGG API
+- [ ] Games - Sort games in owned list alphabetically
 - [ ] Games - Trim amount of text on game cards in search results
 - [ ] Games - Add link to BGG page
 - [ ] Game Night - Add game night creation and management features